All Saints' Church, Ryther

 The church is built of a mixture of limestone and gritstone, with a tiled roof.
-It has a simple plan with a three-bay nave and two-bay chancel.
+It has a simple plan with a three-bay nave and a two-bay chancel.
 Inside, there is an early font, 15th century piscina and a hagioscope.
 There are five stone altars, possibly dating from the 11th century, with worn carvings representing the wounds of Christ.

 The parish has been reduced in size on several occasions; St Mary's Chapel, Lead was formerly a chapel-of-ease.
 In 1967, the church was Grade I listed.